 Other locations for more information about George Washington:

-Jefferson was the primary author of the Declaration of Independence, a file that motivates democracies around the world.
+Jefferson was the primary author of the Declaration of Independence, a file that motivates democracies worldwide.
 Gutzon Borglum picked Jefferson to represent the development of the United States.

 ” We act not for ourselves but the entire humanity.
 Our experiment needs to reveal whether the guy can be relied on with self – the federal government.”
 Thomas Jefferson